After you create a project in Bolt, you can view, rename, duplicate, download, or delete it at any time.Documentation Index

 Enterto upload the file and your prompt.

-Transfer a project to another account
+Duplicate a shared project to your account

 -